-- .1 Recognize this area as a significant contributor to the economy of Merritt and maintain and strengthen existing industrial activities in designated areas. - .2 Promote future development on the lands south of the Houston Street truck route and the Coldwater River as a comprehensively planned mixed residential neighborhood. - .3 Encourage buffering and screening between industrial uses and incompatible uses as well as along the shores of the Coldwater River. - .4 Have assessed the potential for mining-induced subsidence and the likelihood of encountering mining-related hazards (such as old mine shafts or mine entrances) when new development is proposed in this sector. - .5 Avoid land-altering developments along the southern shore of the Coldwater River that may threaten archaeologically significant sites.
+- .1 Recognize this area as a significant contributor to the economy of Merritt and maintain and strengthen existing industrial activities in designated areas. - .2 Promote future development on the lands south of the Houston Street truck route and the Coldwater River for industrial and residential uses.
+Amending Bylaw 2252, 2019 - .3 Encourage buffering and screening between industrial uses and incompatible uses as well as along the shores of the Coldwater River. - .4 Have assessed the potential for mining-induced subsidence and the likelihood of encountering mining-related hazards (such as old mine shafts or mine entrances) when new development is proposed in this sector. - .5 Avoid land-altering developments along the southern shore of the Coldwater River that may threaten archaeologically significant sites.